Growing Mushrooms in Your Basement is Easier Than You Think

 The Guide to Growing Mushrooms in Your Basement

-Here are 9 things you need to know for growing mushrooms in your basement effectively and enjoy large harvests on rotation.
+Here are 9 things you need to know for growing mushrooms in whatever types of basements you have access to effectively and enjoy large harvests on rotation.

 1) Choosing the Type of Basement Mushroom